+The fishing pier extension and road, parking, and trails repairs would be located within the Grand Isle State Park, which is available to the public, and would be maintained by the Louisiana Office of State Parks.
+No marinas or boat slips are proposed.
 The extension of the pier would permanently impact the shoreline area where the proposed pier is placed and would potentially impact nearby shoreline and open water areas because of increased human activities (e.g., shore-based fishing).
 Similarly, the extension of the rock jetties would permanently alter the nearby shoreline and open water areas where the new rock jetty areas are proposed because of the slight reduction in marine habitat from rock placement.
 Although these impacts would affect habitats in localized areas, the footprints of the pier and rock jetties are small and therefore, impacts would be minor but long term.
 Temporary disturbances from construction are expected to be minor and short term.
 In addition, the road, parking, and trail repairs would be limited to areas of existing infrastructure and would be unlikely to cause disturbances to surrounding natural areas.
 Because of management as part of the existing state park, temporarily disturbed habitats would likely be routinely monitored and would recover quickly (either naturally or through active management), and wildlife would likely use plentiful suitable habitats nearby during construction activities.
 Therefore, the pier and rock jetty extensions would not be anticipated to have adverse, long-term effects on terrestrial, coastal nearshore, or marine habitats beyond the small footprint of the proposed features.